-- Not getting enough help with feeding leading to malnourishment; - Poor toileting arrangements; - Lack of stimulation; - Unjustified and/or excessive use of restraint; - Rough handling, extreme behaviour modification such as deprivation of medication, food or clothing, disabling wheelchair batteries; - Unwillingness to try to learn a child's means of communication; - Ill-fitting equipment. for example callipers, sleep boards, inappropriate splinting; - Misappropriation of a child's finances; or - Inappropriate invasive procedures.
+- Poor toileting arrangements; - Lack of stimulation; - Unjustified and/or excessive use of restraint; - Rough handling, extreme behaviour modification such as deprivation of medication, food or clothing, disabling wheelchair batteries; - Unwillingness to try to learn a child's means of communication; - Ill-fitting equipment. for example callipers, sleep boards, inappropriate splinting; - Misappropriation of a child's finances; or - Inappropriate invasive procedures.